mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 / and . prefix (custom call)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, an identifier call will call the built-in mIRC identifier, you can force a call to your own custom identifier by using the ‘/’ or ‘.’ prefix, $/me makes sure it calls your custom identifier.
-If you do not have the alias defined, mIRC consider it a call to an alias named with the ‘/’ or the ‘.’
+By default, an identifier call will call the built-in mIRC identifier, you can force a call to your own custom identifier by using the '/' or '.' prefix, $/me makes sure it calls your custom identifier.
+If you do not have the alias defined, mIRC consider it a call to an alias named with the '/' or the '.'

 ~ prefix (built-in call)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In essence, such a call to an identifier will only look at built-in identifiers, custom aliases won’t be searched for.
-This will bypass the Identifier Warning message but it’s a bit unclear why this is useful, it can allow you to check if an identifier exist in mIRC’s own language and has a value but you cannot use it to check built-in which would return $null then, and you have to execute the function, checking for "$findfile" or "$zip" would be problematic.
+In essence, such a call to an identifier will only look at built-in identifiers, custom aliases won't be searched for.
+This will bypass the Identifier Warning message but it's a bit unclear why this is useful, it can allow you to check if an identifier exist in mIRC's own language and has a value but you cannot use it to check built-in which would return $null then, and you have to execute the function, checking for "$findfile" or "$zip" would be problematic.

 ! prefix (delay evaluation)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^